LassoSoft/LassoGuide/lasso_guide_source/operations/ldap.rst

 "or" (``|``), or a filter can be negated using "not" (``!``).
-The following three filters would find all entries who have a first name of "John" and a last name of "Doe", a first name of "John" or a last name of "Doe", and a first name which is not "John" and a last name which is not "Doe":
+The following three filters would find all entries who have a first name of "John" and a last name of "Doe", a first name of "John" or a last name of "Doe", and a first name that is not "John" and a last name that is not "Doe":

 .. code-block:: none